univalence/spark-tools/site/src/main/tut/parka/parka_analysis.md

 The difference between them is simple, if the Datasets on the right and the Datasets on the left have a row with the same key(s) then this row will be part of the inner analysis.
 If there is a row with a particular key only on the right or on the left Datasets then this row will be part of the outer analysis.

-### Outer Analysis

-Outer contains meaningful information about added or removed key from the right to the left Datasets.

-It contains the number of unique key's rows for each Datasets and additional information about these rows for each column.

-Basically we provide a map where keys are column names (excepted keys) and values are a Describe object containing repartition information which is slightly different according to the DataType of the column.

-### Inner Analysis

-Inner contains meaningful information about rows with keys on both Datasets.

-It contains the number of similar rows and different rows.
-Also for each different keys the number of difference and a big part of Inner is about comparison between similar rows for each columns.

-This comparison contains the number of similar rows and different rows for a particular key and the repartition of both Datasets for this key.